Dear member,

 Reply: - What is the situation?

-Well gentleman, please give sufficient information.
-Confirm to us whether you have raised the query for yourself or for someone else.
+Well, gentleman, please provide sufficient information.
+Confirm whether you have raised the query for yourself or for someone else.
 When did the recruitment take place?
-What was the probation period and why the probationer was fired by the company?
+What was the probation period, and why was the probationer fired by the company?
 What misconduct did he/she commit?
-Was the termination because of the underperformance?
-Before termination did the company give any warning or chance to improve?
-If yes, what type of correspondence did take place between a terminated employee and the company?
+Was the termination due to underperformance?
+Before termination, did the company give any warning or chance to improve?
+If yes, what type of correspondence took place between the terminated employee and the company?

 Furthermore, what were the conditions of separation for a probationer mentioned in the appointment letter?
 Did the company adhere to those conditions or not?

-The companies hire so that they can maintain operational continuity or business growth.
+Companies hire to maintain operational continuity or business growth.
 They do not hire to fire.
 There must be compelling reasons.
-Yes, occasionally the termination could be because of the wrong hire.
-However, it is a different case.
+Yes, occasionally termination could be due to the wrong hire, but that is a different case.

 Thanks,